Indaxia/lua-eventDispatcher/README.md

 Lua eventDispatcher

 Event Dispatcher implemented in Lua.
 It can work in the normal object mode or in the WLPM module mode (detected automatically).
 Is one of the fundamental modules when building achitecture application.
-Solves the problem of high engagement.
+Solves the problem of [high сohesion](https://en.wikipedia.org/wiki/GRASP_%28object-oriented_design%29).
 It is based on the observer pattern.

 ## Installation